jkosik/gke-deployer/docs/sealed-secrets.md

 ## Additional info
 - Applying `sealedsecret.yaml` to k8s cluster results in creating Secret and SealedSecret resources.
 - `gke-deployer` project backups SealedSecrets master key and encryption certificate to the GCP Secret Manager.
+- SealedSecrets work out of box for Helm as well as ArgoCD
+- Challenge: multicloud deployment.
+Separate Secrets manifests for all target clusters?